NeoHeart Europe 2026

 - Thursday 9-Friday 10 July: NeoHeart Europe 2026 Conference

-This is your opportunity to showcase new scientific research as an abstract or as an interesting case in one of the following fields: Neonatal Hemodynamics, Congenital Heart Disease (CICU, Cardiology, Cardiothoracic Surgery & Anaesthesia), Bench to Bedside (research), Fetal or Other.
+Overview of competition: This is your opportunity to showcase new scientific research as an abstract or as an interesting case in one of the following fields: Neonatal Hemodynamics, Congenital Heart Disease (CICU, Cardiology, Cardiothoracic Surgery & Anaesthesia), Bench to Bedside (research), Fetal or Other.

 The three top-scoring abstracts/cases will be invited to give an oral presentation during the conference.
 The next ten highest scoring abstracts/cases will be invited to give a poster presentation next to their digital poster during the conference evening networking reception on Thursday 9 July.
 The remaining accepted abstracts/cases will be displayed during the conference as digital posters.
 All accepted abstracts will be published in BMJ Paediatrics Open (N.B. only abstracts will be published; case reports will not be published).

-Deadline to submit: Friday 17 April, midnight BST.
+Deadline to submit: Sunday 26 April, midnight BST.

-Notification of application status: Friday 15 May.
+Notification of application status: w/c 4 May.

 Interested in sponsorship opportunities?